benzinger-icl/ADcortsig-roi/README.md

 The cortical signature files are located under the 'cortical_signature_roi' directory.
 The ROI files are in FreeSurfer label format.
 Python scripts are available to calculate the cortical signature thickness measure for a batch of FreeSurfer sessions.
+The thickness measure is defined by the average ROI thickness across hemisphere and weighted by the number of vertices in the ROI.
 We recommend using the cortical signature maps on FreeSurfer version 5.3, 6.0, and 7.1.
 Other FreeSurfer versions have not been tested.

 The scripts perform the following steps:
--	Register cortical signature maps to participant space. (*mri_label2label*)
+-	Register cortical signature maps to participant space (*mri_label2label*).
--	Obtain the cortical thickness value from the maps for the left and right hemisphere (*mris_anatomicalstats*)
+-	Obtain the cortical thickness value from the maps for the left and right hemisphere (*mris_anatomicalstats*).
--	Format the *mris_anatomicalstats* output to a readable table
+-	Format the *mris_anatomicalstats* output to a readable table.
 -	Calculate the cortical signature thickness measure and output to a CSV file.

 ## To Use:
-1. Download and install python 3 (https://www.python.org/) and the pandas package (https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)
+1. Download and install python 3 (https://www.python.org/) and the pandas package (https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html).

 2. Download from this repository:
  - 'cortical_signature_ROIs' directory